rlwhall/CLASSIC_DRI_Tutorial/README.md

 environmental science research and researchers.
 This proposal will expose women to the concepts and possibilities of DRI, increase digital literacy, provide opportunities for role modelling and collaboration, and better understand barriers to DRI access.

+## Project Roadmap

+This project is underway.
+A roadmap has been created to map and track progress towards major project milestones.
+The roadmap can be accessed [here](https://github.com/users/rlwhall/projects/1/views/1).

 <!---
 ## Vision and Mission